SpiffGreen/SpiffGreen/README.md

  </div>

 ### ABOUT ME
 Hi, 👋I’m Spiff Jekey-Green, a Software Engineer and open-source maintainer, primarily building things for the web 🌍, who believes in changing the world by building applications that are efficient and reliable using well-defined scientific principles and procedures.
-I am contantly challenging and improving myself to solve business problems with IT.
+I am constantly challenging and improving myself to solve business problems with IT.
 I am currently available and open to new ideas and contributing to society.

 ### LETS TALK
 🚀You can connect with me: